hollyschinsky/phonegap-workshop/polish.md

     phonegap plugins add org.apache.cordova.statusbar
     ```

-2. There are two options for fixing this issue, via configuration or programmatically.
-Choose to implement one of the options below:
+2. There are two options for using the statusbar to fix this issue, via configuration or programmatically.

+In either case, set the *overlay* setting to false to move our app content below the status bar.
+Also use the other options to set the status bar background style and text/icons to match the app header colors:

+Choose to implement **ONE** of the options below:

     **Configuration (config.xml)**:

-    Setting overlay to false will move our app content below the status bar.
-We're also setting the status bar background style and text/icons to match the app:

     Open the config.xml file and add the following lines to the end of the preferences:

         ```
            <preference name="StatusBarOverlaysWebView" value="false" />